 Time in Business

-Founded in 1997, InCharge Debt Solutions has been helping customers manage debt for eighteen years.
+Founded in 1997, InCharge Debt Solutions has been helping customers manage debt for twenty years.
 Its longevity alone makes it an organization worth considering, but it has more than time to show for its success.
 InCharge is a 501(c)(3) non-profit, community-service organization that boasts several memberships, affiliations, awards, and recognitions.
 It is a member of the National Foundation for Credit Counseling (NFCC) and accredited by the Council on Accreditation (COA).
 They are also on the Board of Directors of Jump$tart Coalition for Personal Financial Literacy, a relationship that comes as no surprise to those who have accessed the wealth of educational materials on the company’s website.

 Though most companies feature debt education on their websites, the clarity and mass of information on InCharge’s website really puts them in the top tier.
 The section called “Money 101” features several articles and tools on a variety of financial topics to help anyone who visits the site.
 There are several debt consolidation calculators, including “Repaying Student Loans,” “Cost of Credit,” and “Debt Roll Down.”
 There are tips about budgeting and saving as well as video games that teach concepts of personal finance.
 There are multiple e-books that you can download for free, as well as lesson plans for financial educators.
 The training and tools available help individuals at all levels of financial literacy.